How Long Do Children's Orthotics Last?

 Why Do Children's Orthotics Wear Out Faster Than Adults'?

 Growth: a child's foot changes size and shape quickly.
 An orthotic is fitted to the foot at a specific point in time, and as the foot grows, the device becomes progressively less effective.
-The arch position shifts, the heel cup becomes too narrow, and the correction angle no longer matches the foot's geometry.
-A device that was fitted for one shoe size is not positioned correctly at two sizes bigger, and an ill-fitting orthotic actively causes discomfort rather than relieving it.
+The arch position shifts, the heel cup gets too narrow, and the correction angle no longer matches the foot's geometry.
+A device fitted at one shoe size won't be positioned correctly at two sizes bigger.
+An ill-fitting orthotic causes discomfort rather than relieving it.

-Activity: children are generally more active than adults.
+Activity: children are more active than adults.
 Running, jumping, climbing, and sport place far greater stress on an orthotic device than adult walking and standing.
-The repeated impact loading during play accelerates compression of foam layers, fatigues rigid materials, and wears through cover materials faster.
+The repeated impact loading during play compresses foam layers, fatigues rigid materials, and wears through cover materials faster.

 What Are the Signs a Child's Orthotic Needs Replacing?